aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 .. note::

-  If you misspell the searched word, the query will not bring any results as the purpose is to look for **exact phrases**.
+  If you misspell the searched word, the query will not return any results as the purpose is to look for **exact phrases**.
 The lowercase and uppercase can bring your results according to the relevance

 For example, try searching for ``pannacotta with lemon marmalade`` in the title: